beakbeak/aurelius/README.md

 Then point your browser to [http://localhost:9090](http://localhost:9090).

+Note that if using the above commands, an additional mount to `/storage` will be needed for favorites to persist across runs.

 ### Windows package

 A portable `.zip` package containing native Windows binaries can be easily built